vicary/node-red-contrib-objectid/README.md

 This small node-red node is used to create an ObjectID for mongodb.

-Use it to query mongodb with an ObjectID.
-You can input a 24 char hexstring and create an ObjectID from it.
+The selected property in `msg` will be converted to an ObjectID, you can input a 24 char hexstring and create an ObjectID from it.

-The input is processed with the first match in the following order:

-0. If `msg._id` exists, convert it to `ObjectID`.
-0. If `msg.payload._id` exists, converted it to `ObjectID`.
-0. Otherwise generates a new `ObjectID` in `msg._id`.
+For example: `msg._id = "572dbc06f307c8682045c55c"`

+If the target property is null, a random id is created.

 ## License:
 __MIT:__